-It is all very well for feminism to denounce male authority.
-It must, in fact, call on justice and the State if it wants to be effective.
-The State is the arm of the weak.
-It alone can seem capable of ensuring respect for those who are not able to make themselves respected.
-For example, the idea of wages for housework could only come about through State intervention.
+Furthermore, feminism is incapable of understanding the link between people's biologically differentiated capabilities and needs, and their function in could only come about through State intervention.
 It is the same for more or less everything concerning the defence of women.
 The militantism which organises abortions, shelters battered women and supports unmarried mothers is only a solution by proxy, by 'red' nuns.
 It is, while defending oneself, a re-enforcement of State intervention in private life.
-A glimpse at the Soviet Union is instructive It was there that Amalrik, arrested by the KGB, got to know the and respected because it is maliciously masked.
-It's not simply a game of prudish hide and seek: it is denied and its meaning is inverted.
-The desire for power is not the same as the power of desire.
-Let's oppose phallocracy, yes, but because we are against power and for the phallus.
+A glimpse at the Soviet Union is instructive It was there that Amalrik, arrested by the KGB, got to know the 'alcoholics' whose wives had denounced them.
+It was there that a woman was sentenced for passing on syphilis to two married men.